chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``integrate motion`` parameter controls if the dynamics equations of the particles are calculated.
 If this parameter is set to false, the particles remain static.
 If ``ìntegrate motion=true`` the position and the velocity will be defined by the particles' position and velocity function.

-* The ``DEM coupling frequency`` parameter controls the number of sub-time steps done on DEM side for each CFD time step.
+* The ``DEM coupling frequency`` parameter controls the number of iterations done on the DEM side for each CFD time step.
 It's necessary to use a much smaller time step for the particle dynamics than for the fluid in case of contact between the particles.
-The particle collision happens at a much smaller time scale than the fluid dynamics.
+The particle collision happens at a much smaller time-scale than the fluid dynamics.

 * The ``particle nonlinear tolerance`` parameter controls particle dynamics' nonlinear tolerance.
 The nonlinear solver won't have converged until the residual on the dynamics equations of all the particles is smaller than this threshold.